Colombia · audience itinerary

 Your 4-day plan

-- Morning~60 minJosé María Córdova International Airport (MDE)transport hub
+- Midday~60 minJosé María Córdova International Airport (MDE)transport hub

-A comfortable and well-located hotel in the El Poblado neighborhood, known for its safety and vibrant atmosphere.
-It offers family-friendly amenities and easy access to attractions.
+A comfortable mid-range hotel located in the vibrant El Poblado neighborhood.
+It offers family-friendly amenities and is close to restaurants and parks.

 - Book rooms with extra space for families.